MainulDip/KotlinMultiplatformStudy/Gradle-101.md

 `./gradlew tasks` will list all root project tasks `./gradlew module:tasks` will list the module specific tasks

+`gw` can be used as shortcut for `./gradlew` if https://github.com/gdubw/gng is installed

 ### Gradle Task Creation and Config:
 With gradle task, 3 kind of states can occurred